colcon/colcon.readthedocs.org/user/configuration.rst

 The first level of the configuration file is a dictionary.
 The key is the ``verb`` name.
+In the case of more than one nested verbs the key is the names separated by dots.
 The value is another dictionary containing the verb specific configuration.

 Verb specific configuration